WilhelmStu/web-crawler/README.md

 This is a simple web crawler tool built in Java that allows to crawl websites up to a specified depth.
 It will give an overview of headings and links present on the website in an exported .md file.
+A depth of 1 results in headings of the main site and all its child sites.
 Multiple websites can be parsed in parallel, the parsing process itself also runs in parallel to maximize speed.
-Parsing the same website multiple times with higher depths may lead to timeouts on those sites.
+Parsing the same website multiple times and/or higher depths may lead to timeouts on those sites.
 Furthermore, it can translate the content to specific target languages using the
 <a href="https://rapidapi.com/microsoft-azure-org-microsoft-cognitive-services/api/microsoft-translator-text">Microsoft Translator Text</a> API